Welcome HOBY Parents!

 As the nation’s foremost youth leadership development organization, with more than 400,000 alumni, HOBY welcomes you.
 Please use these pages to learn more about HOBY, but feel free to email us with any questions you may have.
 And if you want to know how HOBY will benefit your child, we encourage you to read alumni and parent testimonials.

 Please note: If you have a child attending our seminar, there is additional paperwork called pre-seminar materials to be filled in addition to the initial online registration generally completed by your child’s school.
 For the 2018 seminar, these will be made available in the spring.

 I would like my child to participate in HOBY.
 What is the process?

 HOBY Ambassadors are selected and registered by their school counselors.
 Eligibility requirements vary by school.
 Please contact your child’s guidance counselor for details on the school’s HOBY process.
 If your child is homeschooled or his or her school does not participate in HOBY, please contact us to register your child.
 Please note that in this case, the parent or guardian is responsible for the registration fee of $195.

 Congratulations!
 You will receive more detailed information about what to bring and what to expect.
 The planning committee will send this information to you approximately six weeks before the event.
 This information may come via U.S. mail or email, so be sure to watch for it.
 Please be sure to mark the program dates on your calendar and get ready for a memorable experience!

 When is the seminar?

-In 2017, the seminar will be held at the University of Rochester from Friday, June 2, through Sunday, June 4.
-Drop-off is typically from 7-8 a.m. on Friday and pick-up follows the closing ceremony at Sunday, usually around 1 p.m.
-All parents or guardians are invited to attend our closing ceremony at 11:30 a.m.
+In 2017, the seminar was held at the University of Rochester from Friday, June 2, through Sunday, June 4.
+Drop-off took place from 7-8 a.m. on Friday and pick-up followed the closing ceremony at Sunday at 1 p.m.
+All parents or guardians were invited to attend our closing ceremony at 11:30 a.m.
 For a full schedule of events, please click here.

 Where is the seminar?